terra-campaigns/unsettled/directory/Sigisfarne/Stone.md

 hooks:
 - One of your ancestors wronged a Moss Witch, who cursed their bloodline.
 Your visage causes mirrors to shatter.
 You’ve noticed that the shards can sometimes reveal illusions.
-- Mind was visited by Snake Eyes
+- Stone's mind was visited by Snake Eyes, on their way to the Yellow Smoke.

 ---